EKOsh/TeleMonBot/README.md

 $  sudo python Main.py

-If everything is OK, you will get your terminal look like this:
+## If everything is OK, you will get your terminal look like this:

 ![Terminal](https://github.com/EKOsh/TeleMonBot/blob/master/terminal.png)

+[Telegram]: www.telegram.org/
+[ThingSpeak]: www.thingspeak.com/